SCCapstone/hackstreetboys/index.md

 * The hamburger menu on the top left can take you to many pages!
 * Browse/add recipes, ingredients, reviews, goals...
 * Add ingredients to your pantry to see what you can make this evening!
+* Don't see an ingredient available to add in your pantry?
+Head to the ingredients page and add it to our database!
+Once added, it will be available to add to your pantry.
+* Add recipes to your favorites for your convenience.
 ## Take a look at Fridger by watching our demo!
 [Fridger Final Demo](https://youtu.be/dtmCk0hUBsU)
 ## About Us